GriffinAnnshual/BoomCats/README.md

 "Exploding Kitten" is an online single-player card game where players draw cards from a deck, aiming to avoid the exploding kitten card.
 The game includes features like user authentication, a leaderboard, and real-time updates, all built with modern technologies.

 ## Tech Stack

 - **Frontend:** React, Vite, Redux Toolkit, Tailwind CSS
 - **Backend:** Golang (Gin framework)
 - **Database:** Redis

+I’ve used Redux Toolkit for state management in the frontend.
+It helps in efficiently handling the game state, including the deck of cards, drawn cards, and game status, by using slices and actions.

+Redis Usage: Redis is utilized to save the game state and user points.
+It ensures that game progress is preserved and user scores are stored and retrieved efficiently.
+This allows for automatic saving of game progress and real-time updates to the leaderboard.

 ## Setup Instructions